Photo by Your Story in Photos

-I actually graduated from the University of Memphis (Go Tigers!) with a degree in International Business and Foreign Languages.
-I had intended on living abroad with a fancy corporate job where I wore Chanel and had super sophisticated international friends who all met up every Wednesday to drink expensive wine...I mean, why not?
-(I’m sure just reading this statement makes you kinda hate me...)
-But when you’re 22, all you can think about is making a decision RIGHT NOW, and that decision is going to be your “forever” decision, so it better be amazing.
+So, I actually graduated from the University of Memphis (Go Tigers!) with a degree in International Business and Foreign Languages.
+Nothing to do with photography at all, really.
+I had intended on living abroad with a fancy corporate job where I wore Chanel and had super sophisticated international friends who all met up every Wednesday to drink expensive wine…I mean, why not?
+(I’m sure just reading this statement makes you kinda hate me…) But when you’re 22, all you can think about is making a decision RIGHT NOW, and that decision is going to be your “forever” decision, so it better be fucking amazing.

 But as it turns out…that’s not my life AT ALL.
-While I’m sitting at my desk typing this exact statement, I’m wearing house shoes and some yoga pants in Memphis, TN.
+While I’m sitting on my couch typing this exact statement, I’m wearing house shoes and some yoga pants in Denver, CO.

-And four years ago, when I told old acquaintances from high school that I was a photographer, I was honestly a little embarrassed of myself.
-(Ever see Romy and Michelle’s High School Reunion...?)
-All of these big plans...CHANEL, people, CHANEL...and I am working with my dad in his photography business.
+And a few years ago, when I told old acquaintances from high school that I was a photographer, I was honestly a little embarrassed of myself.
+(Ever see Romy and Michelle’s High School Reunion…?)
+All of these big plans…CHANEL, people, CHANEL…and here I am working with my dad in his photography business.

 I’d tell myself: “This is just for the time being, Madison.
 You’ll find something better.”

 When I think back to this, part of me wants to slap myself and the other part of me just laughs.
 Because while I was freaking out right after college having panic attacks trying to decide what to do with my life, I was exactly where I was supposed to be.
-It turns out that being “just a photographer” and working in my dad’s family business was the best decision I ever fell into, and the best gift I never thought I would want, let alone need.
+It turns out that being “just a photographer” and working in my dad’s family business was the best decision I ever fell into and something I never thought I would want, let alone need in my life.

 Dad taught me a lot about business and photography, though it was more of a “wax on, wax off” kind of teaching…if you knew him, you’d laugh.
 But most importantly, he taught me about life and all of the things that make it worth living.

-After he passed away in 2015, I was left with his equipment and my memories.
-I do still own and operate my wedding business, Maddie Moree, but I didn’t know what to do with Yen Studios.
-I thought long and hard about keeping it alive.
+After he passed away in 2015, I was left with his equipment and my memories and the shell of Yen Studios.
+What is Yen Studios without Rufio?
+What kind of business do I even have without Rufio?
+I thought long and hard about keeping it alive even when my dad wasn’t.
 I mean, how can you dismantle something your father worked 35 years on building?
 But at the end of the day, I just couldn’t make it my own.
 And I didn’t want to.
 It was always his, and I never felt like I could do it justice.